kubernetes/kubernetes/docs/proposals/cluster-bootstrap-with-gossip.md

 ### Kubelet awakens

-If it starts, and is The kubelet waits in **pending** mode for the bootstrap file to show up.
-When it does, it unmarshals the Discovery object in JSON depending on the "kind" field, and calls Discover on it.
+The kubelet waits in **pending** mode for the bootstrap file to show up.
+When it does, it unmarshals the Discovery object from JSON depending on the "kind" field, and calls `Start()` and then `Discover()` on it.

 When it does, it's the Discovery implementation's job to move into **bootstrapping**.